Table of Contents

 In the example above, the blog has a DR of 0.8, which means that the backlinks it has (from 161 referring domains) aren’t powerful enough.

 This means that the site needs to build more links to strengthen its backlinks to raise its keyword rankings and get more traffic in the process.

 To dig deeper into the blog’s links, click on Referring domains.
 When building links, it’s best to focus on acquiring even just a single link from different domains instead of multiple links from a website.

 The uniqueness of link matters more than volume.

 From here, you can organize the domains according to DR (and organic traffic for reference) to see which among the sites have the most authority based on these factors.

-Just by looking at this page, you’ll get a better understanding of why the DR is scored the way it is.
+By looking at this page, you’ll better understand why the DR is scored the way it is.

 At this point, you might be wondering why the DR of the example above is low while the traffic is relatively good (3.1k monthly organic traffic).